yazz/VisualJS/README.md

 **Small businesses** - Since yazz needs an intranet to work, it is unsuitable for most small businesses, as they do not have their own network

-**regulatory reporting** - yazz Data is a tool to help you understand and share your data, but it is not for full blown professional reporting
+**Regulatory reporting** - yazz Data is a tool to help you understand and share your data, but it is not for full blown professional reporting

 **Web based forms** - Survey Monkey, Typeform and others are a much better fit for this